 Rooted $k$-connectivity problems were studied for both directed and undirected graphs, edge-connectivity and node-connectivity, and various types of graphs and costs; c.f. a survey \cite{N-sn}.
-For undirected graphs the problem admits ratio $2$ \cite{Jain}, but for digraphs it has approximation threshold $\max\{k^{1/2-\epsilon},|T|^{1/4-\epsilon}\}$ \cite{L-hard}.
-For the undirected node connectivity version, the currently best known ratio is $O(k \ln k)$ \cite{N-FOCS09} and threshold $\max\{k^{0.1-\epsilon},|T|^{1/4-\epsilon}\}$ \cite{L-hard}.
-However, the augmentation version when any edge can be added by a cost of $1$ is just {\sc Set Cover} hard and admits ratios $O(\ln |T|)$ for digraphs and $\min\{O(\ln |T|, O(\ln^2 k)\}$ for graphs \cite{KN-aug}; a similar result holds when positive cost edges form a star \cite{KNs}.
+For undirected graphs the problem admits approximation ratio $2$ \cite{Jain}, but for digraphs it has approximation threshold $\max\{k^{1/2-\epsilon},|T|^{1/4-\epsilon}\}$ \cite{L-hard}.
+For the undirected node connectivity version, the currently best known approximation ratio is $O(k \ln k)$ \cite{N-FOCS09} and threshold $\max\{k^{0.1-\epsilon},|T|^{1/4-\epsilon}\}$ \cite{L-hard}.
+However, the augmentation version when any edge can be added by a cost of $1$ is just {\sc Set Cover} hard and admits approximation ratios $O(\ln |T|)$ for digraphs and $\min\{O(\ln |T|, O(\ln^2 k)\}$ for graphs \cite{KN-aug}; a similar result holds when positive cost edges form a star \cite{KNs}.

 In digraphs, node connectivity can be reduced to edge-connectivity by a folklore reduction of ``splitting'' each node $v$ into two nodes $v^{\sf in},v^{\sf out}$.
 However, this reduction does not preserve quasi-bipartiteness.
-The reduction of \cite{LN} that transfers undirected connectivity problems into directed ones, and the reduction of \cite{CLNV} that reduces general connectivity requirements to rooted requirements, also do not preserve quasi-bipartiteness.
+The reductions of \cite{LN} that transfers undirected connectivity problems into directed ones, and a reduction of \cite{CLNV} that reduces general connectivity requirements to rooted requirements, also do not preserve quasi-bipartiteness.